z336/blog/src/pages/writing/how-to-build-this-website.md

 ---
 layout: ../../layouts/PostLayout.astro
-title: "How to build this website"
+title: "Build this website"
 pubDate: 2025-04-01
 update: 2025-04-02
 category: "How-to"
 tags: ["HTML", "CSS", "Accessibility"]
-description: "Set goals, choose tools, design, and build the site."
+description: "A limited and opinionated chat about the broad strokes."
-lede: "This is an opinionated, conversational, how-to guide for building this website.
-It is far from comprehensive — that would require a whole series — and it assumes this is not your first encounter with a lot of these concepts."
+lede: "This is an opinionated and conversational how-to guide for building this website.
+It is far from comprehensive and it assumes this is not your first encounter with a lot of these concepts."
 ---

 I love building websites.
 I spent some time working as a front-end developer before settling in to technical writing.
 My experience working on the front end still shapes my opinions and understanding of everything that I do.